Components

 "You just want to shut the door, pull the curtains and not look outside because it’s all too hard.”

-Chris found out about the Regional Investment Corporation (RIC) Drought Loan through his son Nick, who worked in banking for five years.
+Chris found out about RIC loans through Nick, who worked in banking for five years, and the Blunts applied for a Drought Loan in late 2019.

 “I’m very lucky, I’ve actually got an ex-banker on the staff,” Chris said.

-Nick said the loan application process was what he expected it to be.
+Nick said the RIC loan application process was what he expected it to be.

 “There’s more than enough assistance out there if someone wants to get an application done,” he said.

-Chris said it was important to realise that a RIC loan is not a handout.
+Chris said it was important to realise a RIC loan is not a handout.

 “There’s still an old, very conservative attitude in the bush, even with some of our younger farmers that, ‘oh we don’t take handouts’," he said.